Kyle Carpenter: Post-military career

+In 2023, the US Army Engineer Research and Development Center unveiled a new high-performance computing cluster named Carpenter, in honor of Kyle Carpenter.

+In January 2025, outgoing Secretary of the Navy Carlos Del Toro announced that the 98th Arleigh Burke-class destroyer, DDG-148, would be named USS Kyle Carpenter in his honor.
+At just 35 years old at the time, Carpenter is one of the youngest living Americans to have a warship named for him.

 Awards and decorations

 Fundraising

 Carpenter appeared in a video, "Still in the Fight," to raise money for the Fisher House Foundation, which provides free and low-cost housing to veterans and families receiving treatment at military hospitals.